Axelspire

 For engineering leaders and CTOs, this means:

 • Bandwidth budgets change.
-TLS handshakes that use 2-4KB today will use 15-30KB with quantum-safe certificates.
+TLS handshakes that use 2-4KB today will use 15-22KB with quantum-safe certificates.
 Multiply by millions of connections per day.

-• Latency increases.
-Larger certificates may not fit in a single TCP packet, adding round trips on high-latency links (mobile networks, satellite, global APIs).
+• Latency increases on constrained networks.
+Larger certificates may not fit in a single TCP flight on servers using default congestion windows, adding a round trip on high-latency links (mobile networks, satellite, global APIs).

 • CDN and load balancer configurations need updating.
 Buffer sizes, timeout settings, and caching policies designed for RSA certificates won't work for ML-DSA.